 Taicang Jiangsu, China Travel Guide

 Bus services generally operate from around 6:00 AM to 9:00 PM, though hours vary by route.
 Main city center routes have buses every 10-20 minutes.
 Less frequented routes or those to more distant ancient towns might have longer waiting times.
-Public buses may not be fully accessible for travelers with mobility impairments.
+Public buses may not be wheelchair-friendly for travelers with mobility impairments.

 Bus routes cover a wide range of destinations, including main city areas and old towns.